sutrolabs/census-docs/basics/developers/gitlink.md

   - `generate_field` - (Optional, Type: Boolean) Indicate to Census if the mapping is a user-generated field.

-  - `preseve_values` - (Optional, Type: Boolean) Indicate if mapping should overwrite existing values in the destination.
+  - `preserve_values` - (Optional, Type: Boolean) Indicate if mapping should overwrite existing values in the destination.

   - `operation` - (Optional, Type: String) Array operation indicating how array fields should be updated in the destination.
 Only applies if `array_field` is set to `true`.
 Possible values are `overwrite` or `merge`.

 - `advanced_configuration` - (Optional, Type: Object) Any advanced configuration that a sync requires, particularly for notification syncs.

-- `operational_settings` - (Type: Object) Describe the alerting and monitoring configuration for the sync.
+- `operational_settings` - (Type: Object) Other operational settings.

-  - `alerts` - (Optional, Type: Object) Describe the alerting configuration for the sync
+  - `alerts` - (Optional, Type: Object) Alerting configuration for the sync.

     - `failed_run_notifications` - (Optional, Type: Object) Notification settings for sync failures.

-      - `enabled` - (Optional, Type: Boolean) Indicate whether the sync should raise a notification when the run fails
+      - `enabled` - (Optional, Type: Boolean) Indicate if notification is sent on run fails.

-    - `failed_record_notifications` - (Optional, Type: Object) Notification settings for when individual records fail in the sync transfer.
+    - `failed_record_notifications` - (Optional, Type: Object) Notification settings for when individual records fail in the sync run.

-      - `enabled` - (Optional, Type: Boolean) Indicate whether the sync should raise a notification when the records fail to be uploaded to the destination
+      - `enabled` - (Optional, Type: Boolean) Enable notifications on record failures.

-      - `threshold_percent` - (Optional, Type: Integer) The percentage of records that need to fail to send a records failing notification.
+      - `threshold_percent` - (Optional, Type: Integer) The percentage of records that need to fail to send a record failing notification.
 Possible values are `0` - `100`.